profydev/prolog-app/README.md

 - Stylelint
 - Prettier
 - SCSS IntelliSense (e.g. for auto-completion of SCSS variables)
+- React CSS modules (e.g. to open the CSS class definition with CMD/Ctrl + click and warn about non-existent class names)

 The official Stylelint extension might need some adjustment of your `settings.json` file.
 If it doesn't work out of the box try adding these lines: